-Beyond that you may wish to supplement your basic course offerings, specialise for specific purposes or simply follow your own instincts and inspiration.
+Beyond that, you may wish to supplement your basic course offerings, specialise for specific purposes or simply follow your own instincts and inspiration.
 This is when your own content creation comes into play.
 I highly recommend Eduglogster for creating user-friendly, brain-friendly electronic posters, and Prezi for more extensive creations.
-PowerPoint will be your basic essential, as only PowerPoint will work in most virtual classrooms, though you can screen-share to work on interactive sites.
-My number one tip here is to make PowerPoints as visual as possible.
+PowerPoint will be your essential, as only PowerPoint will work in most virtual classrooms, though you can screen-share to work on interactive sites.
+My number-one tip here is to make PowerPoint presentations as visual as possible.

 The importance of personal learning networks

 I can’t stress strongly enough how important my personal learning network has been to me.
-For me, as a freelance teacher, associating with others on the cutting-edge of technology in education has been a huge motivational factor.
+For a freelance teacher, associating with others on the cutting edge of technology in education has been a huge motivational factor.
 When you are challenged by the excellence of others, you become more daring, professional and creative.
-I can’t imagine what it would be like to set oneself up on Skype, post a few adverts around and then stare at your screen waiting for students to show up (if they ever do in this massive cyber vacuum where no one knows who you are).
+I can’t imagine what it would be like to set oneself up on Skype, post a few adverts around and then stare at your screen waiting for students to show up (if they ever do in this massive cyber vacuum where no-one knows who you are).
 Pro-activity and passion are a must for success.

 Motivating students online

-This can be extended to 24/7 facilitation via learning management systems.
-The most widely-known LMS is Moodle.
+This can be extended to 24/7 facilitation through learning management systems (LMS).
+The most widely known LMS is Moodle.
 If, at first, Moodle is too challenging, there are course feeds on sites such as WizIQ.
 I also recommend the ClubEFL edutainment learning space.
 This would definitely motivate learners.
 Language schools all over Greece are enrolling their students onto ClubEFL and children are making their own quizzes, blogs and much, much more.
 From a psychological point of view, 24/7 facilitation gives all students a chance to get the teacher’s undivided attention and helps shy students to open up more.
-This doesn’t mean that you are at their beck and call, it just means that some of your work will be managed asynchronously.
+This doesn’t mean that you are at their beck and call; it just means that some of your work will be managed asynchronously.